UK Corporate Governance Code Reform

 • A statement describing control weaknesses or failures, and details of actions being taken to address those issues (within a given timeframe).

-Audit committees: The new Code will require companies to introduce audit committees that will monitor the integrity of new reporting obligations, including the focus on sustainability.
+Audit committees: The new Code will require companies to introduce audit committees that will monitor the integrity of new reporting obligations, including a focus on sustainability.
 The committees will also review any significant reporting judgements.

 How to Prepare for the New UK Corporate Governance Code